Dharmik6898/BankOfCanada_Test/README.md

 # BankOfCanada API Automation Framework

 ## Overview
 This is an API automation framework built using **Playwright** with **TypeScript** to test the Bank of Canada Valet API.
-It includes functional tests for fetching foreign exchange (Forex) rates and validates response integrity, error handling, and performance.
+It includes functional tests for fetching foreign exchange rates and validates responses.

 ## Features
 - Forex conversion rate, "CAD to USD," for the recent 10 weeks using observations by Series.